mph-/lcapy/doc/overview.rst

 a dictionary).
-The DC component is keyed by 'dc', the transient component is keyed by 's' (since this is analysed in the Laplace or s-domain), the noise components are keyed by noise identifiers of the form 'nx' (where x is an integer), and the ac components are keyed by the angular frequency (the default is `omega0`).
+The DC component is keyed by 'dc', the transient component is keyed by 's' (since this is analysed in the Laplace or s-domain), the noise components are keyed by noise identifiers of the form 'nx' (where x is an integer), and the AC components are keyed by the angular frequency (the default is `omega0`).
 The different parts of a decomposition can also be accessed using attributes, for example::